QualiSystems/cloudshell-help/versioned_docs/version-2023.3/admin/setting-up-cloudshell/cloudshell-configuration-options/customizing-email-notification-templates.md

 - **EndDate**: Job/suite execution end date, depending on the notification.
 - **Result**: Job/suite execution result, depending on the notification.
 - **Owner**: Owner of the job or suite.
-- **TriggeredBy**: Indicates how the Automation Suite was triggered: Manual (“User”), API or Scheduled.
+- **TriggeredBy**: Indicates how the Automation Suite was triggered: Manual ("User”), API or Scheduled.
 - **Description**
 - **TopologyName**: Blueprint attached to the job.
 - **TotalNumberOfTests**: Number of tests in the job.